droodman/reghdfejl/README.md

 ```

 ## Development plans
-* Expand non-absorbed factor variables in Julia rather than Stata, to reduce data transfer between the two.
+* Expand non-absorbed factor variables in Julia rather than Stata, to reduce data transfer.
 * Possibly make it a wrapper for `ivreg2` like `ivreghdfe`.